Ikhyeon-Cho/realsense_ros_tools/README.md

   When set to **true**, depth image resized and aligned to the RGB image is published.
 Also, **sensor_msgs/PointCloud2** ROS message that has RGB8 field is published.

 - **`fps`** (int, default: 15)<br>
   Camera image fps (frame per second).
 The driver natively supports 15/30/60/90 fps values.
-Any other values will result in 30 FPS, which is the device default.
+Any other values will result in the setting of 30 FPS, which is the device default.

 Here is an example command using launch argument options:
 ```